strata/frontend/docs/templating/twig.md

 Returns: `https://example.com`

-## slugify

-Generate a URL friendly slug from a string.
-This replaces space with dashes and lower-cases the string.
-It also filters the string and removes any character that is not a unicode letter, number or dash -

-Usage:
+### is_prod

+Returns where this is the production (live) environment.

 ```
-{{ slugify(title) }}
+{% if is_prod(app.environment) %}
 ```

-Example:
+Please note this defaults to expect `prod`  for the production environment.
+If you use a different production environment name you can pass this as the second argument.
+E.g.

 ```
-{{ slugify('My name is Earl') }}
+{% if is_prod(app.environment, 'live') %}
 ```

-Returns: `my-name-is-earl`

-## not_empty
+### not_empty

-Will return true if 1 or more items passed to it is defined and has a non-empty value.
+Will return true if one or more items passed to it are defined and have a non-empty value.

 Usage: